JahnelGroup/sql-bro/README.md

 * Search option: find column (in all tables/procs)
 * Work on ReadMe.
 Follow guide below; change what's needed.
 * Sort on column header? (reissue with `SELECT * FROM (query) ORDER BY header`)
+* Find a way to report OS errors back to the UI, such as during the writes to logs

 Low:
 * add multiple DB types (sql server, at least. mongO?)